 Upon acceptance volunteer applicant is subject to a Level II Background screening.

 Complete the electronic application, providing all requested information for intern, volunteer, or teen volunteer, as instructed on the application.
 If printed and manually completed, it must be neatly printed.

-Submit the completed application by email or the application may be mailed to the address below.
+Submit the completed application and requested documents (if applicable) via fax or email.
+The application may also be mailed to the address below.

 The Florida Department of Health in Volusia County

 1845 Holsonback Drive, Bin #170